 A Cross-disciplinary Learning Environment

 We believe that the most robust knowledge can be found when human reason, respected in its own right, is guided by the light of faith.
 Our Faculty value the necessary and fruitful partnership between philosophy and theology, creating a communal learning environment suffused with this interdisciplinary approach.
-This is what our students come here for.
+This is why students come to DSPT.

 My students appreciate that they can reflect on realities that are suppressed in secular contexts.
 Thinking about God, for example, is a genuine philosophical concern; in the thought of Aristotle and Plato this topic predates Christianity.
 The space in which to think is wider here than it would be on most campuses. - Fr.
 Anselm Ramelow, OP, Professor of Philosophy

-DSPT offers a concurrent study option in MA Philosophy and MA Theology (Concurrent MA Option) where qualified students focus their study and research in a particular manner on those dynamic cross-sections between philosophy and theology.
+DSPT offers the Concurrent MA Option where qualified students focus their study and research in a particular manner on those dynamic cross-sections between philosophy and theology and receive 2 MA degrees with one integrated thesis.
 For the lay scholar, the Concurrent MA Option makes available the comprehensive breadth of Dominican education.